keithc-ca/issue-14193/README.md

-A test program for investigating (OpenJ9 issue 14193)[https://github.com/eclipse-openj9/openj9/issues/14193].
+A test program for investigating [OpenJ9 issue 14193](https://github.com/eclipse-openj9/openj9/issues/14193).

 See TestRAS.launch for how to run the test program.
+It assumes you have configured a Java 11 JDK named 'jdk-11-dev'.

 The following table summarizes the test behavior with no explicit calls to `Runtime.gc()`: